-The supply voltage for the pressure transmitter should be taken from the terminal block that carries the required voltage.
+The supply voltage for the pressure transmitter should be taken from the terminal block to minimize the noise signal.

-the same module that receives the pressure signal.
 The screen on the pressure transmitter cables must only be connected at the end of the controller.

 12. Supply voltage

 Supply voltage is only connected to the controller module.
 The supply to the other modules is transmitted via the plug between the modules.